Close more deals.

 It’s always important to include a “what do I do if” section, also known as “FAQs.”
 These are resources that don’t necessarily require an entire presentation deck or one-pager but are nonetheless essential to ensure a consistent process and standard messaging.
 Questions (and answers) that tend to land here include executive outreach process, implementation process, point of contact with different teams, and so on.

 “Other resources” is a simple way of saying “miscellaneous” or “those resources that don’t fit in any of the above categories.
-These can include, but are certainly not limited to, Gong call library, sales process breakdown, Customer Success handoff guidelines, messaging channels to follow (i.e. Slack), team dashboards, and more.
+These can include, but are certainly not limited to, Gong call library, sales process breakdown, Customer Success handoff guidelines, messaging channels to follow (i.e. Slack), team dashboards (or sales tracking templates), and more.

 A sales playbook resource library is essential for: